JustinSDK/dotSCAD/docs/lib2x-vx_union.md

 # vx_union

-Creates a union of two lists of points.
+It' slow, in case you want to create a union of two lists of points directly.

 **Since:** 2.4